 At the Animal Health Center at the Veterinary Village we are dedicated to providing the fastest, most advanced, and least invasive methods to detect, diagnose and resolve.
 The technology and imaging modalities we employ are effectively used to detect abnormalities not palpable during a physical exam and are therefore integral tools in early diagnosis and disease prevention.

-The Animal Health Center will provide routine and elective care during regular business hours, Monday through Friday, 10 a.m. – 6 p.m., Sundays, 10 a.m. – 2 p.m. and on an emergency basis 24 hours a day, seven days a week.
+The Animal Health Center will provide routine and elective care during regular business hours, Monday through Friday, 10 a.m. – 6 p.m., Sundays, 10 a.m. – 2 p.m. and extended hours on an emergency basis.
 Please call for availability.